SwarmBots/swarmbots.github.com/_posts/2013-05-07-Reflections-on-integration.md

 >Additionally, we wanted to engrave "Olin SwarmBots" on our robot, which turned out to be much more difficult than anticipated (changing line thickness/color of text is not trivial in Solidworks).
 >2nd and 3rd pass of lasercut parts done 4/29/13 -- manufactured two different designs to see if one would work better than the other.
 Spring loaded iteration worked well but still needed glue to hold in place.
 >Crossbraces allowed for easier gluing of pieces at 90 degree angles.
 Much stiffer box.
 >Robots assembled with electronics 5/1/13.
 Radios suddenly broke; not enough experience on team to know if it was due to radio chips being fragile or code library changes.
-Luckily Luke Metz was free to drop by and help with the C code.
+Changed to Mirf library and luckily Luke Metz was free to drop by and help with the C code.
 >Demo Day 5/2/13.
 Could only move robot forwards through a twitter command.
-Did not have enough code onboard arduino to execute more commands at this time.
+Nominally had the capabilities for more complex turning and speed control, but our eventual radio message relied heavily on bit-hacking, which wasn't amenable to substantive message changes.

 >Recommendations for future teams: